aws-samples/sample-aws-modernization-with-superblocks/content/4_ModuleFour_Backend/04_PlotlyAPIs.md

    ORDER BY total_sales DESC;
    ```

-Add a Python Function Step and add the below code:
+4. Click the plus sign below the Postgres step, add a Python Function Step, and add the below code:

    ```python
    import plotly.express as px